 - products generated in the course, such as tests, essays, or visual projects

-Students who successfully complete the program per the participation policies will have access to this end-of-program evaluation in the online student portal.
+Students who successfully complete the program per the participation policies will have access to this end-of-program evaluation.

 Seeking credit for your Duke TIP course